Common Beekeeping Mistakes – You Can Avoid

-It is impossible to learn how to be a good beekeeper without having a few problems along the way.
+It is impossible to learn beekeeping without make a few beekeeping mistakes along the way.
 No one is the perfect beekeeper all the time.
 But, we can learn from others.
-By examining the most common beginner beekeeping mistakes -you may be able to prevent some of them from happening to your hives.
+By examining the most common problems beekeepers face – you can prevent some of them from happening to your beehives.

 Rookie Beekeeper Mistakes

 Beekeeping is full of ups and down.
 Moments of joy and yes sometimes the agony of defeat!
 Working with the bees and never completely controlling them, this is the life of a beekeeper.
-And, it is a wonderful thing.
+And, it is a wonderful thing – most of the time.

 Let’s look at the most common areas where rookie beekeeping mistakes happen and how to watch out for problems.